SlUnGy/MLPerceptron/readme.md

 **Compilation**

 For compilation you will need to have OpenCL installed and link the project to the correct headers and libraries.
-Depending on OpenCL Implementation you may need to move a DLL to the folder containing the project.
+Depending on the OpenCL Implementation you use you may need to move an OpenCL.dll to the folder containing the binary.

-Your compiler also has to have C++11 enabled to compile the code.
+Your compiler also __has to have C++11 enabled to compile the code.

 **Execution**

 The compiled program uses the following parameters:
 You __have to__ use one of these:
-- **-p or -parallel** : OpenCL implementation will be used
+- *-p or -parallel* : OpenCL implementation will be used
-- **-s or -sequential**: C++ sequential implementation will be used.
+- *-s or -sequential*: C++ sequential implementation will be used.

 It uses a subfolder called "data" for test- and training- image and classification files.

 The used files have to be named and stored in the correct folders.
 The following paths are used:

-- ./data/train-labels.idx1-ubyte
+- `./data/train-labels.idx1-ubyte`
-- ./data/train-images.idx3-ubyte
+- `./data/train-images.idx3-ubyte`

-- ./data/t10k-labels.idx1-ubyte
+- `./data/t10k-labels.idx1-ubyte`

-- ./data/t10k-images.idx3-ubyte
+- `./data/t10k-images.idx3-ubyte`

-The files also have to be IDX files.
+The files also have to conform to the IDX file standard, which is described on the MNIST Database webpage.

 **Training Data**

-Data that could be used for training and a description of the IDX standard can be found on the MNIST Database webpage.
+Data that could be used for training can be found on the MNIST Database webpage.
+The images are assumed to be greyscale images ( each pixel has a value from 0 to 255).

 ##Contained Files and usage: